brisvag/starfile.vim/README.md

 This will automatically detect the file extension and load the correct syntax file whenever you open a `.star` file.

 Finally, put the [`starfile.vim`](./starfile.vim) provided here inside the [`syntax` vim runtime directory]() (likely `~/.vim/syntax/`) and everything should work.

+If you're on `nvim`, the aforementioned paths should all be inside `.config/nvim/`.